gooberxyz/goobervault/README.md

 {Goo_{w}} = {{(Goo_{i} * Mult_{i})}({{ F }_{d} \over { F }_{i}} + 1)^2 \over Mult_{w}}
 $$

+where $Goo_{w}$ and $Mult_{w}$ represent the respective reserves (each can be solved for interchangably) that can be withdrawn in tandem for some amount of fractions $F_{d}$.

-Autonomous market forces keep the pool balanced, and thus producing the most goo per goo possible.
+Autonomous market forces keep the pool balanced, through the aligned incentives of maximizing $+Δk$, and thus producing the most goo per goo possible.
+This can be visualized as the area under the bonding curve of Goo and Mult:

 <img width="583" alt="Screen Shot 2022-11-14 at 4 50 03 PM" src="https://user-images.githubusercontent.com/94731243/201802003-d8583ddd-3799-48d1-a02d-3e4976005f64.png">